 Below is a compilation of questions that prospective students have asked while visiting the campus.
 If you are interested in visiting the department, please don't hesitate to contact the undergraduate staff advisor.
-If enough notice is given (~1 week), she can help set up an informational interview with a faculty adviser and perhaps even get you to sit in on a physics course or seminar.
+If enough notice is given (~1 week), they can help set up an informational interview with a faculty adviser and perhaps even get you to sit in on a physics course or seminar.

 - Class Size

 - Transfer Students

 - What do I do with a Physics degree?

 - Research opportunities for undergraduates

 - What are the differences between the two?

 Q: How many Physics majors do you have?